Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 01.11.2005 Kapustin Yar successful launch

-According to Western data (the target IP-10 is mentioned), the launch is the purpose of the test advanced combat equipment, 15Zh58E missile.
-The launch was made at the Sary-Shagan test site ()
+According to Western data (target IP-10 is mentioned), the launch target of the test advanced combat equipment, 15Zh58E missile.
+The launch took place at the Sary-Shagan test site ()

 90